-- must comply with the high standards and principles of professional ethics in the performance of their duties, apply the principles of the "Conflicts of Interest Policy" and refrain from any activity or conduct that is inconsistent with it. - according to article 97 par.
-1 of Company Law 4548/2018, are prohibited from pursuing personal interests that run counter to the interests of the Holdings (or the Group) and must timely and adequately disclose to the other members of the Board of Directors any personal/own interests that may arise from the Holdings' transactions which fall within their line of responsibility, as well as any other potential, perceived or actual conflict of interests that may exist between Holdings or its affiliated undertakings (under article 32 of Law 4308/2014) and themselves.
+- must comply with the high standards and principles of professional ethics in the performance of their duties, apply the principles of the "Conflicts of Interest Policy" and refrain from any activity or conduct that is inconsistent with it. - must ensure they act with independence of mind i.e. be able to make their own sound, objective and independent decisions and judgments. - according to article 97 par.
+1 of Company Law 4548/2018, are prohibited from pursuing personal interests that run counter to the interests of Holdings (or the Group) and must timely and adequately disclose to the other members of the Board of Directors any personal/own interests that may arise from Holdings' transactions which fall within their line of responsibility, as well as any other potential, perceived or actual conflict of interests that may exist between Holdings or its affiliated undertakings (under article 32 of Law 4308/2014) and themselves.
 Furthermore, they have to disclose to the other members of the Board, any conflicts of interest between Holdings and their associated parties under article 99 par.
 2 of the Company Law 4548/2018.
-Adequate disclosure on behalf of the Board members, as per the above, is considered the one that includes a description of both the transaction and the own interests. - must ensure the privacy and the confidentiality of non-publicly available information and refrain from behaviors that would constitute market abuse and conflict of interest.
+Adequate disclosure on behalf of the Board members, as per the above, is considered one that includes a description of both the transaction and their own interests. - must ensure the privacy and the confidentiality of non-publicly available information and refrain from behaviors that would constitute market abuse and conflict of interest.

-To assist with this framework, Board members are required to disclose, on an ongoing basis, any engagements, directorships or interests they hold with any legal entities outside the Group and to provide the Group with any information (on a "best of their knowledge" basis) that may be required.
+In line with this framework, Board members are required to disclose, on an ongoing basis, any engagements, directorships or interests they hold with any legal entities outside the Group and to provide the Group with any information (on a "best of their knowledge" basis) that may be required.
 Board members are required to disclose any issue which, taking into consideration the Board's agendas, may create a conflict of interest.